ShehryarGondal1/Maven_Analytics_Parental_Policies_Dashboard/README.md

 If you want to see my __Visuals and its working in detail__ .
 So , Kindly  visit to my __Parental_leave_policies_Dashboard.pbix__
 <br>

-# <h2 id="link5">Report Presentation</h2> <br>
+# <h2 id="link6">Insights</h2> <br>

-◉ The majority of companies listed in the data provide 52 days of paid maternity leave.
+* __The majority of companies listed in the data provide 52 days of paid maternity leave.__
-◉ Only a few companies provide paid paternity leave, with the highest being 35 days offered by LAC-Group and lowest  offered by Brain and Company.
+* __ Only a few companies provide paid paternity leave, with the highest being 35 days offered by LAC-Group and lowest  offered by Brain and Company.__
-◉ The industries with the most representation in the list are Technology and Insurance.
+* __The industries with the most representation in the list are Technology and Insurance.__
-◉ Non-profit organizations also provide paid maternity leave.
+* __ Non-profit organizations also provide paid maternity leave.__
-◉ Grant Thornton offers the highest number of weeks of paid paternity leave among the listed companies, with 51 days.
+* __ Grant Thornton offers the highest number of weeks of paid paternity leave among the listed companies, with 51 days.__
-◉ Only a few companies provide unpaid paternity leave, with the lowest being 12 weeks offered by several companies.
+* __Only a few companies provide unpaid paternity leave, with the lowest being 12 weeks offered by several companies.__
-◉ Some government and nonprofit organizations also provide unpaid maternity leave.
+* __Some government and nonprofit organizations also provide unpaid maternity leave.__
-◉ McDonald's offers the highest number of weeks of unpaid paternity leave among the listed companies, with 29 days.
+* __McDonald's offers the highest number of weeks of unpaid paternity leave among the listed companies, with 29 days.__

 <br>